grimlucis/rpg-hack/08-tables/03-mutations.md

 239  | Cat Fingers.
 Fingers are the front halves of kittens.
 Hard to control. -2 Dex and Stealth.
 240  | Snorkel.
 If underwater, can extend a 2' breathing tube from your left ear.
 241  | Catastrophic Mutation.
 Roll on this table 2d4 more times.
 242  | Atrophy.
-Your body withers and is pulled around by your normal-sized floating head. -6 Str, Dex, Con.
+Your body withers and is pulled around by your normal-sized floating head. -6 Str, Dex.
 243  | Magic Trick.
 Pull a 10' long string of ribbons from your ear once per day.
 244  | Orange Sparks.
 Whenever you move your fingers, faint orange sparks fall from your fingertips.
 245  | Crystal Body.
 Quartz limbs, faceted eyes.
 No other effect.